 Why You Should Trust Us

 This review is brought to you by OutdoorGearLab Senior Review Editor Amber King.
 She is an endurance athlete that loves to trail run, splitboard, hike, and backpack.
-She spends most of her time exploring places in remote, trail-less terrain such as the Hornstrandir Nature Preserve, and on the rocky and exposed trails surrounding Ouray, Colorado.
+She spends most of her time exploring places in remote, trail-less tundra and rocky and exposed trails surrounding Ouray, Colorado.
 Additionally, she makes a point of traveling for fastpacking adventures around the world to remote 100+ mile trail systems in Europe and South America.
 Daily, she uses hiking socks while training and working her outdoor education job, teaching nature skills to students on the trail.

 Analysis and Test Results

-In this review, we focus on mid- and lightweight hiking socks with functionality for all adventures.
+In this review, we focus on medium to lightweight hiking socks with functionality for all adventures.
 We consider options suitable for different seasons, with varying levels of protection.
-We evaluate each using five core metrics, including comfort, warmth, drying speed, breathability, and durability.
-Now you can guide yourself to the right hiking socks for your purposes.
+We evaluate each using five core metrics including; comfort, warmth, drying speed, breathability, and durability.
+We discuss each sock against each metric to help you find exactly what you're looking for.